afishhh/subrandr/README.md

 ## subrandr

-### An experimental subtitle rendering library

-subrandr is a subtitle rendering library that aims to fill the gap in open-source rendering of non-ASS subtitles accurately.
+subrandr is a subtitle rendering library that aims to fill a gap in open-source rendering of non-ASS subtitles accurately.

-The first goal is to achieve good rendering of YouTube's SRV3 format, currently the library does a pretty good job of it if I do say so myself, but it is not perfect and still under heavy development.
+Currently most subtitle rendering happens in renderers specialized for a particular format into which other subtitles have to be converted. subrandr's goal is to support multiple formats in one library instead, this allows it to conform to format idiosyncrasies while still sharing a lot of code which would otherwise be repeated in specialized renderers[^1].

+Note that the library is still under heavy development so beware of bugs and the many unimplemented features.

+[^1]: This is particularly useful for SRV3 and WebVTT which effectively require supporting non-trivial CSS inline layout.

-#### Supported subtitle formats:
+### Supported subtitle formats

-- SRV3 (incomplete, no window style (justification, vertical text) support, some rarer attributes may be currently unsupported)
+#### SRV3

+YouTube's subtitle format in its XML form.

+Most features used by [YTSubConverter](https://github.com/arcusmaximus/YTSubConverter) are supported (with the exception of vertical text).
+Features outside of this set might not be supported, notably this includes auto-generated subtitles which have quirks that are currently not handled fully correctly (although they look *mostly* fine).

+> [!WARNING]
+> Since the SRV3 format is entirely undocumented, the format is implemented on a best-effort basis and many features are known to be handled incorrectly/unimplemented.
+>
+> However subrandr is generally more accurate (for the features it supports) than all implementations I know of that are not browser-based.

+The most notable limitations for this format currently are:
+- No vertical text[^2] or justification support.
+- Segments are laid out as `inline`s instead of `inline-block`s.
+This mostly manifests in background boxes that are too short vertically.
+- Some attributes seen in auto-generated subtitles that seem to vastly change how the HTML tree is generated are unsupported.

+[^2]: I have never encountered a YouTube video with subtitles which actually use SRV3 vertical text, so it is not very high-priority.

+#### WebVTT

+[WebVTT: The Web Video Text Tracks Format](https://www.w3.org/TR/webvtt1/), supported natively by browsers.

+Currently subrandr is in the [User agents that do not support CSS](https://www.w3.org/TR/webvtt1/#user-agents-that-do-not-support-css) conformance class of the specification.
+However note that subrandr does actually implement inline layout as specified by CSS and supports complex layout elements like ruby annotations.

+The most notable limitations for this format currently are:
-- WebVTT (incomplete, no css or vertical text support)
+- No vertical text support

-#### WebAssembly library and extension

-There's a WebAssembly library being worked on in the `wasi32` directory and a webextension that is able to successfully render subtitles over YouTube videos on youtube.com in the `webextension` directory.

-#### `sbr-overlay`

-An example program is also present in this repository.
-It allows testing this library by rendering subtitles onto a transparent window.
-To aid in this testing it also provides functionality that allows you to overlay the window on an existing video player (or even the YouTube website).

-Subtitles can be synchronized with video playback in the mpv video player by specifying `--connect mpv:<PATH_TO_MPV_SOCKET>` (created using `--input-ipc-server` mpv option).
-You can also synchronize and overlay over a YouTube tab using `--connect youtube-cdp:<CDP_URL>` which lets you specify the URL to a Chrome DevTools Protocol WebSocket, it will automatically attach to the first YouTube tab it finds and collect information from it to (mostly) correctly overlay and synchronize the subtitles.

-The mpv IPC implementation is able to automatically acquire the X11 window id of the mpv window, in other cases you need to specify the window id via the `--overlay` option to have the window overlaid on the target.

-#### Hardware acceleration

-subrandr supports hardware accelerated rasterization via `wgpu`.
-This rasterizer however is still experimental and doesn't provide significant performance gains outside of large blurs.
-It is also not exposed in either the C API or the WASM module.
-This is due to the complexity of integrating with external instances of graphics APIs on the C side, and due to subrandr's WASM approach being not trivially compatible with `wgpu`'s on the WASM side.
+- No CSS (`STYLE` block) support
+- No region support

-#### Usage
+### Usage

+> [!WARNING]
-Currently only a C API is provided, **do not** use this library from Rust.
+> Currently the only stable API provided is the C API, **do not** use this library from Rust.
 Absolutely no API stability is guaranteed on the Rust side.

+#### C

-The C API is defined in the `subrandr.h` header, items marked there as unstable require the `SBR_ALLOW_UNSTABLE` macro to be defined and no API stability is guaranteed for them.
+The C API is defined and documented in the `subrandr/*` headers (`include/*` in this repository).
+Items marked there as unstable require the `SBR_ALLOW_UNSTABLE` macro to be defined.

 > [!WARNING]
 > No stability guarantees, neither ABI nor API, are provided for items marked unstable.